The Best Pumpkin Tortellini Soup with Chicken Sausage and Kale

 • Onion – Diced onion adds to the heartiness of this stew.

-• Garlic – Minced garlic adds a nice flavor to this soup without being overpowering.
+• Garlic – Minced garlic adds a nice flavor to this soup without overpowering.

 • Sage Leaves – Frying the fresh sage leaves gives an autumnal flavor to this broth.
-If you don’t have fresh sage leaves on hand, use 1 tsp of dried sage instead.
+If you don’t have fresh sage leaves, use 1 tsp of dried sage instead.

 • Red Pepper Flakes – I like to go extra heavy on the red pepper flakes, but the amount listed do not yield a particularly spicy soup.

-• Chicken Sausage – I prefer to use chicken sausage over traditional pork sausage because it is leaner.
+• Chicken Sausage – I prefer chicken sausage over traditional pork sausage because it is leaner.
 Opt for the Italian-style chicken sausage in traditional casings.
-Most butchers will remove from casing for you if you want to skip that step!
+Most butchers will remove it from the casing if you want to skip that step!

-• Pumpkin Purée – Make sure you get pure pumpkin and not pumpkin pie filling!
-This pure pumpkin gives the soup a delicious flavor and a velvety-finish.
+• Pumpkin Purée – Ensure you get the pure pumpkin, not pumpkin pie filling!
+This pure pumpkin gives the soup a delicious flavor and a velvety finish.
 This is my favorite brand of pumpkin to use.

 • Chicken Broth (Low Sodium) – You could use vegetable stock if you prefer, but I love the traditional taste of chicken.